 The Plastic Slide

 Plastic slides are cheaper and easier to clean but can disintegrate over time.
-The static discharge from plastic material is less than metal, though the temperature may still be too high for some skin types or conditions.
+The static discharge from plastic material is less than from metal, though the temperature may still be too high for some skin types or conditions.

-For now, this will likely remain one of the most popular materials in making slides because it offers a varied range of shapes designs that are good for both big and small sizes without costing much more money due to its low production cost with other types.
+For now, this will likely remain one of the most popular materials in making slides because it offers a varied range of shapes and designs that are good for both big and small sizes without costing much more money due to its low production cost with other types.

 Why are plastic slides used in playgrounds?

 Plastic slide production is environmentally friendly and also saves companies money.
-A company can easily create a new product by re-using the same mould for different products, so making more than one Slide at once isn’t any trouble.
+A company can easily create a new product by re-using the same mold for different products, so making more than one Slide at once isn’t any trouble.